panospet/Search_within_Books/README.md

 - Code complexity.
 It scales with more books.
 (TODO)

 - Concerns about implementation: The structure where our data are stored, is the key for code efficiency.
-I read that python dictionaries are "hashable", which makes iteration a lot easier.
+Python dictionaries act like hash tables, which makes iteration a lot easier.
 They also have the "key - value" structure, which is something convenient for our case.

 - Limitations.
 Storing data does approximately 10-11 seconds to run.
 This is something that definitely needs